Laguna1989/CodeKata_Numerics_Randu/readme.md

 ## Visual representation in multiple dimensions.

-For the last nail of the coffin, let's take a look at the values when using the pseudo random values created by RANDU as the coordinates.
+For the last nail in the coffin, let's take a look at the values when using the pseudo random values created by RANDU as the coordinates.

 The test case `WriteTriples` in the file `tests/randu_visualisation_test.cpp` writes tuples of three out in a text file.